cgytrus/gmml/README.md

 ```

 ## Usage
-1. Put your mods in `<game root>/mods`
+1. Put your mods in `<game root>/gmml/mods`
-2. Put mods' IDs (you can get them from the mods' `manifest.json` file) in `mods/blacklist.txt` to ignore them
+2. Put mods' IDs (you can get them from the mods' `manifest.json` file) or paths (prefixed with your system's directory separator)
+   in `mods/blacklist.txt` to ignore them
 3. Put mods' IDs in `mods/whitelist.txt` to enable the whitelist and only load those mods

-*istg i'll go crazy if i'll need to make another force push
-because i'm dumb and messed smth up*